Willowbrook Ballroom: History

 On October 28, 2016 the Willowbrook Ballroom was again destroyed by a massive, multi-alarm fire.

 As of early Spring 2017 the Dance of Life Foundation—a Burr Ridge-based nonprofit organization—claims to have raised nearly $2 million to rebuild the historic ballroom.

 On Feb.
 25, 2019 Crain's Chicago Business reported that suburban construction firm Westpoint Builders had purchased, on Feb.
 13, 2019, half of the Willowbrook Ballroom site for 1.25 million dollars.
 When finished, the new construction on the site is said to include 168 condominiums and 42 townhomes.
 As of Oct.
-28, 2021 there has been no announcement about the sale of the other half of the property, and the property as a whole is still an unimproved, empty parking lot.
+28, 2021 there has been no announcement about the sale of the other half of the property, and the property as a whole is now apartments as of June 25, 2023.